nialldmarsh/Summeriser/README.md

    - **Calculation**: `len(summary) / len(reference)`
    - **Purpose**: Measures how much of the incident information is captured in the summary.
    - **Range**: 0.0 to ∞
+   - **Caveats**: May not account for the quality of the captured information.
+   - **Industry Benchmarks**: Scores close to 1.0 are considered good.

 2. **Precision, Recall, F1 Score**
    - **Precision**: `common_tokens / summary_tokens`